IngridGdesigns/tesoro/README.md

  ```

 - After frontend setup, go to the backend folder and run ```npm start``` and then go to client folder and run ```npm run dev```, you should see the landing page and button to login, Auth0 will take you to their log-in or registration page.
+- After that you will encounter the user Dashboard

 - https://www.kirupa.com/html5/emoji.htm